chef-boneyard/chef-web-docs-2016/includes_dsl_provider/includes_dsl_provider_method_use_inline_resources.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

 A lightweight resource is created by the ``action`` block of a lightweight provider.
-When the resource collection is compiled, and as a lightweight resource is discovered by |chef|, each lightweight resource is inserted into the resource collection after the point at which it was discovered.
+When the resource collection is compiled, and as a lightweight resource is discovered by the |chef client|, each lightweight resource is inserted into the resource collection after the point at which it was discovered.
 For example, a resource collection may start out like this:

 .. code-block:: ruby